 Bio: Kevin Scheibe is a Kingland Faculty Fellow in Business Analytics and Associate Professor of Management Information Systems at Iowa State University.
 He received a PhD from Virginia Polytechnic Institute and State University, an Executive MBA from California State University, San Marcos, and a BS in Computer Science from Biola University.
 His teaching interests include machine learning and business analytics, decision support systems, and management information systems.
 He has over 15 years of experience teaching at graduate and undergraduate levels and has developed and delivered courses in the U.S. and abroad.
 His research interests concentrate on the value of business analytics in IT privacy and security, supply chain risk, location analytics, and wireless telecommunications.
 Prior to academia he spent ten years in industry as a software engineer, IT consultant, and director of operations for a real estate investment company.

 Course Description: This course will be designed to provide an in-depth view of Agriculture, Food and Biosystems organizations outside of the US.
 The destination of the study tour will rotate among European, Asian, and South American destinations.
-The 2020 trip is planned for Western Europe and the countries of The Netherlands, Belgium, and Germany.
-The trip will include visits to prominent businesses, and the EU headquarters.
+The 2021 trip is planned for Western Europe, including The Netherlands, Belgium, and Germany.
+The trip includes visits to prominent businesses and the EU headquarters.
 Students and two faculty members will get to interact with leaders of the various organizations and to learn first-hand of the unique challenges and opportunities faced in the EU.

 Course: Interactive lectures will be scheduled every Friday during in person sessions.
 Thought leaders from the world of Food, Agriculture, Biosystems and Academia will present their assessment of the current economical, technological and/or social environments and changes on the horizon.